CombustibleLemons/rss-reader/README5.md

 # RSS-reader
 ## Milestone 5
 ### Compiling and Installation
 We are primarily using Django and AngularJS, so there is no direct compilation.
 However, there are several packages that need to be installed in order to get the system up and running.
-We **heavily recommend** Linux to install the necessary packages.
+We **heavily recommend** Linux (Ubuntu) to install the necessary packages.
 ###### Step Zero: Clone the Repository
 In the terminal, clone our git repository with the command `git clone https://github.com/CombustibleLemons/rss-reader.git`